enormandeau/stacks_workflow/README.md

 ### With a reference genome

+After the reads are aligned with bwa, run:

 ```bash
 ./00-scripts/stacks2_gstacks.sh
 ./00-scripts/stacks2_populations.sh
 ```
 ## Filtering the results

 **NOTE**: All the filtering scripts that take a VCF for input or output can read and write compressed VCF files.
 The files must be compressed with gzip and end with the `.gz` extension.
 This is how the Python scripts recognize them.
-As a result, it is recommended to compress your original VCF files from populations with gzip as well as any further steps in order to save disk space.
+As a result, it is recommended to compress your original VCF files from populations with gzip as well as any further steps in order to save disk space, especially for big projects.

-### 1. Filter STACKS or STACKS2 VCF minimally and create graphs
+### 1. Filter the VCF minimally and create graphs

 #### Fast filter